calculix/CalculiX-Examples/Contact/Leafspring/README.md

 # Leaf Spring
-Tested with CGX/CCX 2.12
+Tested with CGX 2.13 / CCX 2.12

 + Parametric model with variable number of leafs
 + completely automatic generation of the solver input using a loop in CGX
-+ Penalty contact
++ Penalty contact (node-to-surface)
 + Static analysis
 + Analysis of a quarter model, expanded in postprocessing